009046-Nunnelley, Ka

 About My Family

 As a child, I watched my parents serve others.
 They exposed me to many different experiences, places and people who enriched my life and gave me a unique perspective on the world.
 When I was in high school, I began serving with my church youth group.
-I helped build a Habitat for Humanity House, painted a house for an elderly woman and took care of children in the church nursery.
 I knew I would live a life of service.

-While learning about missionaries here in the United States and internationally, I knew God was calling me to missions.
-The motivation for my service would be sharing the gospel of Christ with those who had not heard it.
-In an act of obedience and faith, Matthew and I quit our secular jobs and took positions as North American Mission Board missionaries in 2007.
-We served as church strengtheners at a church in Worcester, Mass., from 2007–2011.
-I served as site co-coordinator for Calhoun Christian Women's Job Corps in Anniston, Ala., from 2012-2015.
-Now I am serving as a church planting team member in Montpelier, Vt.
+While learning about missionaries here in the U.S. and internationally, I knew God was calling me to missions.
+In an act of obedience and faith, my husband and I quit our secular jobs and took positions as North American Mission Board missionaries.
+We served as church strengtheners at a church in Worcester, Mass., and as site co-coordinator for Calhoun Christian Women’s Job Corps in Anniston, Ala.
+I serve as a church planting team member in Montpelier, Vt.

 About My Church Plant